CNG Buses Explained: How They Work and Their Advantages

 2. Environmental Impacts

 In diesel combustion, forty-eight parts of carbon dioxide are released for every four parts of fuel burned.
-However, only four parts of carbon dioxide are emitted for every four parts of CNG combusted — a significantly lower emissions profile than diesel combustion.
+However, only four parts of carbon dioxide are emitted for every four parts of CNG combusted—a significantly lower emissions profile.

 3. Noise Reduction

-The CNG engines are up to ten decibels quieter than comparable diesel engines.
+CNG engines are up to ten decibels quieter than comparable diesel engines.
+Municipalities can simultaneously bolster their compliance and improve the quality of life for riders and local residents alike with CNG buses.

 All in all, CNG performs better than diesel fuel in three ways.

-- Particulate matter emissions: While diesel engines emit visible and detectable particulate matter (PM) as black soot, CNG engines emit nearly zero PM.
-According to the United States Department of Energy, a study on a Colorado bus system demonstrated that CNG buses emitted 97% less PM than diesel buses and 57%less in nitrous oxide emissions.
+- Particulate matter emissions: While diesel engines emit visible and detectable particulate matter (PM) as black soot, CNG engines emit next to none.

-- Collision safety: CNG fuel tanks are much more robust and safer than diesel tanks.
-Since CNG is stored in vehicles at high pressures, fuel tanks are robustly designed, preventing explosions in the event of bus crashes involving CNG-powered buses.
+- Collision safety: CNG fuel tanks are safer and more robust than diesel tanks.
+Since CNG is stored in vehicles at high pressures, fuel tanks are sturdily designed, preventing explosions in the event of crashes involving CNG-powered buses.
+Additionally, safety features like on-board detectors ensure leaks don’t go unnoticed.

 - Vapor safety: CNG vapors are odorless, colorless, and non-toxic.
-By contrast, diesel and gasoline vapors are dangerous to ingest and breathe.
-While vapor buildup in enclosed spaces can lead to asphyxiation, fuel inhalation during fueling is a significantly lower concern for CNG vehicles.
+By contrast, diesel and gasoline vapors are quite toxic to ingest or breathe.
+Like other fuels, CNG emissions have the potential to build up in enclosed spaces and can lead to asphyxiation.
+However, the risk of fuel inhalation is a significantly lower concern for CNG vehicles.

 Read more: CNG vs. LNG vs. Propane